andy-lawler-sbg/Expo-Bare-Minimum/README.md

 - You will also need access to the Native Modules repo's to build this.
 They are private so request access:
   - https://github.com/andy-lawler-sbg/expo-web-view
   - https://github.com/andy-lawler-sbg/expo-settings
+    - Make sure this (ExpoBare) repository is stored locally in a folder and make sure both `expo-web-view` & `expo-settings` are in the same folder eg:
+      - MainFolder/
+        - ExpoBare/
+        - expo-web-view/
+        - expo-settings/
 - Run `yarn`
 - Run `npx pod-install`
 - Run `npx expo start` to then pick what device to use.